raphamorim/lucario/readme.md

 ### Install using Package Control

-If you are using [Package Control](https://sublime.wbond.net/), you can easily install Lucario via the **Package Control: Install Package**.
-The package theme as Lucario Color Scheme in the packages list.
-After this you should be able to select lucario color scheme by browsing **Preferences -> Color Scheme -> Lucario Color Scheme -> Lucario**
+If you are using [Package Control](https://sublime.wbond.net/), you can easily install Lucario via **Package Control: Install Package**.
+The package theme is named as "Lucario Color Scheme" in the packages list.
+You should be able to select "Lucario Color Scheme" by browsing **Preferences -> Color Scheme -> Lucario Color Scheme -> Lucario**.

 See Lucario in [package control web page](https://sublime.wbond.net/packages/Lucario%20Color%20Scheme)

 ### Manually install

 1. Use `git clone git@github.com:raphamorim/lucario.git` and then take the **Lucario.tmTheme**
 2. Open Sublime text and click on **Preferences -> Browse Packages**
 3. Then put the **Lucario.tmTheme** there
 4. Now you should be able to select lucario theme by browsing **Preferences -> Color Scheme -> Lucario**